openshift/enhancements/enhancements/cloud-integration/azure/azure-workload-identity.md

 #### Support Procedures

-- How to detect that operator credentials are incorrect / insufficient?
+##### How to detect that operator credentials are incorrect / insufficient?

-  - ClusterOperators will be degraded when credentials are not present / insufficient.
+Operators will be degraded when credentials are insufficient / incorrect because operators will be unable to authenticate using the provided credentials or the permissions granted to the associated identity were insufficient.
+CCO will not monitor the state of the credentials on-cluster because CCO will be disabled based on clusters operating in `manual` credentials mode.

-- How to detect that the mutating webhook is degraded?
+##### How to detect that the mutating webhook is degraded?

+CCO will be degraded when unable to deploy the Azure pod identity mutating webhook (similar to the [AWS pod identity webhook controller](https://github.com/openshift/cloud-credential-operator/blob/4fb2c25c6f169e0b3e363b552b20603153e961d8/pkg/operator/awspodidentity/awspodidentitywebhook_controller.go#L254)) but will not monitor the health of the deployment.

+Additionally,
-  - Webhook has `failurePolicy=Ignore` and will not block pod creation when degraded.
+  - Webhook will set `failurePolicy=Ignore` and will not block pod creation when degraded.
-  - Webhook should be deployed with replicas >= 2 and a PDB to ensure highly available.
+  - Webhook should be deployed with replicas >= 2 and a PDB to ensure that the webhook deployment is highly available.

 ## Implementation History